 Here she shares her insider tips on the city she now calls home.

 What is the best time to visit Cartagena and why?

-December to March is dry season, and there’s loads going on culturally, with the classical music festival in January, film festival in February and Hay literary festival in March.
+December to March is the dry season, and there’s loads going on culturally, with the classical music festival in January, film festival in February and Hay literary festival in March.
 It’s generally breezier too, so the heat and humidity feel less intense.